 Correcting Sulfur Deficiency

 Sulfur deficiency is most likely to occur in cold, sandy soils that are low in organic matter and receive a fair amount of rainfall.
-Generally though, sulfur deficiency is not common.
-Begin by incorporating healthy amounts of organic matter into the soil, which will help to improve the nutrient holding capacity of the soil, and is of it’s self a source of sulfur.
-Other sources of sulfur include: gypsum, Epsom salts, elemental sulfur, iron sulfate and rain water.
+Generally, though, sulfur deficiency is not common.
+Begin by incorporating healthy amounts of organic matter into the soil, which will help to improve the nutrient holding capacity of the soil and is of itself a source of sulfur.
+Other sources of sulfur include gypsum, Epsom salts, elemental sulfur, iron sulfate and rainwater.

 Symptoms of Sulfur Toxicity: